Here are the latest developments on the COVID-19 pandemic in the Greater Toronto Area for Wednesday:

 Status of cases in the GTA

-More than 9.3 million total COVID-19 vaccine doses were administered so far.
-That marked an increase of over 139,901 vaccines in the last day.
-There are more than 781,000 people fully vaccinated with two doses.
+More than 7.4 million COVID-19 vaccine doses have been administered so far.
+That marks an increase of 145,461 vaccines in the last day.
+There are 456,784 people fully vaccinated with two doses.

 Variants of concern in Ontario